 We maintain our financial statements in our functional currency, which is pound sterling.
 Monetary assets and liabilities denominated in currencies other than the functional currency are translated into the functional currency at rates of exchange prevailing at the balance sheet dates.
 Non-monetary assets and liabilities denominated in foreign currencies are translated into the functional currency at the exchange rates prevailing at the date of the transaction.
 Exchange gains or losses arising from foreign currency transactions are included in the determination of net income (loss) for the respective periods.
+We recorded foreign currency gains of

-We recorded foreign currency losses of \$0.4 million and foreign currency gains of \$0.1 million for the years ended December 31, 2019 and 2020, respectively.
-These Exchange gains or losses arising from foreign currency transactions are included in other income (expense), net in the statement of comprehensive loss.
+\$0.1 million and foreign currency losses of \$0.4 million for the years ended December 31, 2018 and 2019, respectively, and foreign currency losses of \$0.1 million and foreign currency gains of \$0.2 million for the nine months ended September 30, 2019 and 2020, respectively.
+These Exchange gains or losses arising from foreign currency transactions are included in other expense, net in the statement of comprehensive loss.